tus/tus-resumable-upload-protocol/protocol.md

 in the concatenation request using the `Upload-Metadata` header.

 The concatenation request MAY even be sent before all partial uploads are finished.
-This feature MUST be explicitly announced by the Server by including the `concatenation-unfinished` element in the `Tus-Extension` header.
+This feature MUST be explicitly announced by the Server by adding `concatenation-unfinished` to the `Tus-Extension` header.

 The Server MAY delete partial uploads once they are concatenated but they MAY be used multiple times to form a final resource.